-- 1. Connect the camera to your switch or router via Ethernet cable. - 2.
-Connect the power cable from the camera to the supplied power adapter. - 3.
-Connect the supplied power adapter to a power outlet.
+Connect the camera to your switch or router via Ethernet cable.
+Connect the supplied power cable from the camera to a power outlet.

 Connection Using a PoE Switch

 If using a PoE switch or router, connect the network camera via Ethernet cable.
 PoE will transmit both power and data over a single cable.